emernic/OT2_MoClo_JoVE/README.md

 	- Selecting an output folder for the generated OT2 protocol and culture block map.
 	- Locating your OpenCFU installation folder (if not already set in settings.yaml)
 	- Entering the number of agar plates you would like to pick colonies for.
 	- Selecting input plate maps.
 You should select them in the same order you took the images (i.e. plate map 0 should correspond to the oldest image).
+Each plate map should be a CSV file of plasmid names for each culture spot on the input plate.

-3.
+3. An output protocol should have been generated in the designated folder, as well as some previews images from the colony identification process (found in ot2_moclo_jove/colony_picking/data/temp) with colonies circled in green.
+Confirm that the output script is correct and then run it on the OT2.

 ## TODO: